kaushal726/kaushal-portfolio/README.md

 # My Portfolio

 Welcome to my portfolio!
-I'm a MERN stack developer passionate about creating web applications that deliver seamless user experiences.
+I'm Kaushal Raj a MERN stack developer passionate about creating web applications that deliver seamless user experiences.
 This portfolio showcases my skills, projects, and a glimpse into my journey as a developer.

 ## Sections